AliyaAsad/visualization/02_activities/assignments/assignment_3.md

 > What software did you use to create your data visualization?
 I used Python with Matplotlib to create the bar chart.
 > Who is your intended audience?
-The intended audience for this graph will be Education authorities and public health officials who are monitoring the trend to see the distribution of Covid-19 cases in schools in Milton to make decisions regarding interventions in schoos.
+The intended audience for this graph will be Education authorities and public health officials who are monitoring the trend to see the distribution of Covid-19 cases in schools in Milton to make decisions regarding interventions in schools.
 This graph will also be useful general public(esp parents of the students in these schools) to understand Covid-19 cases data in Milton area.
 > What information or message are you trying to convey with your visualization?
 The goal is to communicate the distribution of COVID-19 cases among various schools in Milton, showcasing the percentage of total cases at each school.
 This visualization helps the viewer quickly understand which schools are most impacted by COVID-19, potentially guiding policy decisions and interventions.
 > What design principles (substantive, perceptual, aesthetic) did you consider when making your visualization?
 How did you apply these principles?
 With what elements of your plots?